-She specializes in critical approaches to environmental governance and extraction in both Ecuador and Indonesia, and teaches courses on nature-society relations and environmental justice.
-She has published in Geoforum, Development and Change, Journal of Rural Studies, and other journals.
+Adrienne specializes in critical approaches to environmental governance and extraction in both Ecuador and Indonesia, and teaches courses on nature-society relations, environmental justice, and gender & environment.
+She has published in World Development, Geoforum, Development and Change, Journal of Rural Studies, and other journals.
 She is co-editor of a recent special issue on post/anti-colonial and feminist reflections on the methods and methodologies of natural resource industries fieldwork appearing in Environment and Planning E: Nature and Space.
 She is a Research Fellow with the Earth System Governance Project and was recently elected as a Board Member for the Conference of Latin American Geography (CLAG).

 - Associate Fellow, Centre for Research on Latin American and the Caribbean (CERLAC), York University

 - MA, Geography, York University

 - BA (Hons), International Development Studies, York University

 - University of San Francisco, Mentor of the Year, 2021

 - 6+ YOU Anti-Racism Grant, 2021

 - Mellon Foundation Humanities Teaching and Research Award, 2020